GaloyMoney/galoy-infra/examples/gcp/README.md

 $ make bootstrap
 ```

-Executing `make bootstrap` will execute `terraform apply` in the `bootstrap` folder and also import the relevant resources into the `inception` phase - which will subsequently own the lifecycle of those resources.
+Executing `make bootstrap` will execute `tofu apply` in the `bootstrap` folder and also import the relevant resources into the `inception` phase - which will subsequently own the lifecycle of those resources.

 ## Inception phase